Greg Suss — Jack Point

 Jim Cooper — Second Yeoman

-Jim recently played the Bishop in Jekyll and Hyde, the Musical at the Wilton Playshop and sang in the Featured Ensemble in Carousel with the Norwalk Symphony.
-He has been with Troupers for 22 years, and has played the Lieutenant in Yeomen of the Guard, Samuel in Pirates of Penzance, the Notary in The Sorcerer.
+He recently played the Bishop in Jekyll and Hyde, the Musical at the Wilton Playshop and has also played Samuel in Pirates of Penzance, the Notary in The Sorcerer.
 He played the Old Actor in The Fantasticks last year in Newtown and earlier in Brookfield.
 He also played Lesgate in Dial M for Murder for the Pound Ridge players.
 He was the music director for Thespis, Patience, and The Magic Knight, and Chorus Master for Iolanthe and Il Mikado.
-He serves as Treasurer, co-Technical Director, and Web Master for Troupers, and recently published his twenty-first book.
+He serves as Treasurer, co-Technical Director, and Web Master for Troupers, and has been with Troupers for 22 years.

 Yeoman of the Guard is Lea’s third show with Troupers Light Opera.
 She has appeared with Troupers in Pirates of Penzance and Ruddigore, in the Simsbury Light Opera Company’s productions of The Sorcerer, Iolanthe, and The Gondoliers, where she performed the role of Inez, and in the Connecticut Gilbert and Sullivan Society’s The Mikado.
 She has sung with the Westchester Oratorio Society, the Dartmouth Choral Society (Nova Scotia), where she played the role of Mary in Vaughan Williams’ The First Nowell, and L’Union Chorale de La Tour-de-Peilz (Switzerland), where the rehearsals were confusingly all in French.
 Besides singing, Lea enjoys hiking, wildlife photography, and knitting.